JAlcocerT/JAlcocerT/content/blog/dev-landing-realestate.md

 With the right knowledge, you can **use n8n to do all the automations** you need and avoid paying similar software or doing the work manually.

+Use n8n on your server with just 1min tutorial:

 {{< youtube "v-gCNTI5kzE" >}}

 Build n8n workflows: https://n8nworkflows.xyz/?price=free